The fragrances, flavours and ever-changing scenery of Lesvos provide the backdrop to unforgettable holidays in the North Aegean.

-Its history begins in the 10th century BC.
-Its memorable images are the ‘Statue of Liberty’, the church of Agios Therapontas with its magnificent dome, the Metropolitan church of Agios Athanasios, important Ottoman monuments, such as Geni Tzami (Mosque) and the adjacent Tsarsi, as well as the impressive castle under the rule of the emperor Justinian.
+The history of Lesvos’ main town begins in the 10th century BC.
+Once you’re here, the standout images are the ‘Statue of Liberty’, Church of Agios Therapontas (with its magnificent dome), Metropolitan Church of Agios Athanasios, Ottoman monuments (such as the Geni Tzami mosque and the adjacent Tsarsi), and the impressive castle built under the rule of the emperor Justinian.
 Enjoy strolls in Prokymaia, with its impressive neoclassical buildings, the restaurants and cafes, the cobblestone streets of town and Ermou Street with its modern shops, ouzeries and tavernas.
 In the neighbouring area of Vareia, you’ll find the famous museum of the Greek folk painter Theofilos as well as the Museum of Modern Art with works by Matisse, Miro, Picasso, and Tsarouhi.

 Molyvos, the one and only

-Homes made of stone and wood, little shops of all kinds, cafes and ouzeries, cobblestone streets.
-And the Byzantine castle, one of the best-preserved in all of the Eastern Mediterranean.
-Walk along the main street in the village, admire the central market and head up to the castle: the view is spectacular.
+The special atmosphere in Lesvos’ second town is made by the homes of stone and wood, little shops of all kinds, cafes and ouzeries, and lots and lots of cobblestone streets.
+And of course the Byzantine castle, one of the best-preserved in all of the Eastern Mediterranean.
+Walk along the main street of the village, admire the central market and head up to the castle where the views are spectacular.
 In Molyvos Park, an old olive oil factory has been converted into one of the most interesting hotels on the island.
 It’s worth visiting the picturesque fishing port of Molyvos, with its caiques and trawlers, where the commercial activities of the islanders never stop.
-There you can sit at an ouzeri and enjoy a meze paired with ouzo.
+There is a choice of ouzeries where you can enjoy a meze paired with ouzo.

 The Petrified Forest

-Among the most beautiful and oldest geological heritage monuments worldwide.
-The UNESCO-protected natural monument has an area of 150.000 sq. metres with hundreds of standing and fallen petrified tree trunks and volcanic rocks.
-There is no need to walk it all: the Natural History Museum in Sigri that is part of the worldwide UNESCO Geopark Network will satisfy your curiosity.
+Among the most beautiful and oldest geological heritage monuments worldwide, this UNESCO-protected natural monument has an area of 150,000 sq m, with hundreds of standing and fallen petrified tree trunks and volcanic rocks.
+There is no need to walk it all: the Natural History Museum in Sigri (part of the worldwide UNESCO Geopark Network) will satisfy your curiosity.

 The villages of Lesvos are an open and hospitable embrace for all.
 It is worth visiting the following:

-- Agiasos: a preserved traditional village on the slopes of Mount Olympus.
+- Agiasos: A preserved traditional village on the slopes of Mount Olympus.
 In its cobblestone streets, you’ll find shops selling wooden sculptures and fabrics.
-Visit the Church of Panagia with its miraculous icon that dates back to the 4th century.
+Visit the Church of Panagia with its miraculous icon that dates to the 4th century.

-- Skala Sykamias: here, the old stately houses will impress you – as will the chapel of Panagia Gorgona.
+- Skala Sykamias: The old stately houses will impress you, as will the chapel of Panagia Gorgona.

-- Asomatos: here you’ll buy wooden sculptures, homemade jams and sweets.
+- Asomatos: Keep an eye out for the wooden sculptures and homemade jams and sweets.

-- Mantamados: this village is famous for its fresh dairy products and ceramics.
-Visit the potters at their workshops and discover how they create their works with the wheel.
+- Mantamados: Famous for its fresh dairy products and ceramics.
+Visit the potters in their workshops and discover how they create their works with the wheel.
 In the same area, outside of the famous Taxiarchis Monastery, you’ll find a picturesque coffee shop serving delicious loukoumades (traditional doughnuts) and other local products in the shade of the plane trees.

-- Sigri: The revival of the custom of Ai Yianni Klidona occurs on the 24th of July, followed by a folk festival where fires are lit and the locals jump through the streets of the village.
+- Sigri: The revival of the custom of Ai Yianni Klidona occurs on the July 24, followed by a folk festival where fires are lit and the locals jump through the streets of the village.

-259 kilometres of coastline, nine beaches awarded with Blue Flags in 2014, and crystalline waters, deep enough for scuba diving.
+Prepare yourselves for 259km of coastline, Blue Flag-awarded beaches and crystalline waters, deep enough for scuba diving.

 - In Molyvos, you’ll find organised beaches with beach bars, and you’ll feast on fresh fish at the nearby tavernas.

-- In Tarti, at the Gulf of Gera, you’ll fish and eat fresh seafood at the little tavernas.
+- In Tarti, at the Gulf of Gera, eat fresh seafood at the little tavernas.

-- In Skala Kalloni, with its beautiful beach, you’ll drink ouzo and try the famous sardine of the same name.
+- In Skala Kalloni, with its beautiful beach, you’ll drink ouzo and try the famous sardines of the same name.

 - On the western side of the island, at Sigri, you’ll swim under the castle, while surfers will opt for the nearby beach of Faneromeni.

-- Young groups of friends gather at the organised beach of Skala Eressos, at Kanoni beach and at Agios Ermogenis near the capital.
+- Young groups of friends gather at the organised beaches of Skala Eressos, Kanoni and Agios Ermogenis near the capital.

-- For family-friendly holidays make your way to Petra, Vatera beach with all the facilities needed for water sports, Anaxos with its tavernas and view of the Molyvos castle, as well as the organised beach of Tsamakia, near Mytilini.
+- For family-friendly holidays make your way to Petra, Vatera beach with all the facilities needed for water sports, Anaxos with its tavernas and view of Molyvos Castle, as well as the organised beach of Tsamakia, near Mytilini.

-- Those that prefer seclusion, choose the beaches of Tsonia, Chrousso, Chryssi Akti and Antissa.
+- For those that prefer seclusion, choose the beaches of Tsonia, Chrousso, Chryssi Akti and Antissa.